-I sat down earlier this week to write the Suger News and, as I do, had a think about what I’d been up against this week.
-What were my challenges and what was I dealing with so could share that experience, and hopefully the win, with you guys.
-Another grueling, gripping tale of struggle with myself and triumph.
+I sat down to write, as I do, and thought about what I’d been up against this week.
+What were my challenges?
+What was I dealing with so could share that experience, and hopefully the win, with you guys?
+Another gruelling, gripping tale of struggle with myself and triumph.
 But, I sort of didn’t want to.

 How I do it, the things that I repeatedly do and all that jazz.
 Because I believe that being happy is a practice.
 A way of living that just takes a little practice.
 Excluding medical and mental health conditions people, don’t go beating yourself up if you’re unwell, that never helped anyone.
 See your Dr, do what they suggest and get better.
 I’ve been there.